Support for staff on furloughs

 Managing stress for those on an involuntary furlough

-The following information is provided by UW CareLink to support you following notice of furlough.
-UW CareLink is available for all PEBB eligible employees and their families during their furlough.
+The following information is provided by the Washington State Employee Assistance Program (WA EAP) to support employees following notice of furlough.
+WA EAP is available for all PEBB eligible employees and their families during their furlough.

 It’s normal to feel a sense of loss when furloughed.
 You may experience heightened anxiety, increased uncertainty and feel a little lost without your daily work.
 It is important to remember that the furlough is not your fault or a reflection on your work performance.

 Acknowledge your feelings.
 Let yourself feel what you feel and find a healthy way to release some of the emotion.
 Physical activity, writing down your thoughts or talking with others can help let this energy out and prevent the distraction of negative thoughts and self-defeating behaviors.